North Dakota CarbonSAFE

 North Dakota CarbonSAFE Phase II also investigated the public acceptance of CCUS in central North Dakota, economic feasibility, state and federal regulations, and potential risks associated with permanent geologic storage.

 In the fall of 2020, the North Dakota CarbonSAFE project began Phase III of the DOE initiative.
 Phase III is a 3-year effort that covers site characterization and permitting.
-The major planned activities are the drilling of another exploratory well and conducting a geophysical survey in the area around Minnkota Power Cooperative’s Milton R. Young Station.
-The goal of these two activities is to gather various geologic data on three sandstone layers about 1 to 2 miles below the surface.
-These geologic data are needed to address the North Dakota CO2 storage facility permit applications that Minnkota Power Cooperative plans to submit to North Dakota state entities to develop a geologic site for permanent CO2 storage as part of Project Tundra.
+As part of this effort, the Energy & Environmental Research Center (EERC) and its partners drilled an exploratory well and conducted a geophysical survey in the area around Minnkota Power Cooperative’s Milton R. Young Station to fully characterize two geologic formations about 1 to 2 miles below the surface.
+These geologic data were incorporated into the North Dakota CO2 storage facility permit applications that Minnkota Power Cooperative submitted to North Dakota state entities to develop a geologic site for permanent CO2 storage as part of Project Tundra.
+The storage facility permit applications were approved by the state in January of 2022.

 North Dakota CarbonSAFE Partners